System Shock 2: Reception

 A number of critics described the game as frightening.
 Computer and Video Games described the atmosphere as "gripping" and guaranteed readers they would "jump out of [their] skin" numerous times.
-Allgame found the sound design particularly effective, calling it "absolutely, teeth-clenchingly disturbing", while PC Gamers William Harms christened System Shock 2 as the most frightening game he had ever played.
+Allgame found the sound design particularly effective, calling it "absolutely, teeth-clenchingly disturbing", while PC Gamers William Harms named System Shock 2 as the most frightening game he had ever played.
 Some critics found the weapon degradation system to be irritating, and members of the development team have also expressed misgivings about the system.
 The role-playing system was another point of contention; GameSpot described the job system as "badly unbalanced" because the player can develop skills outside their career choice.
 Allgame felt similarly about the system, saying it "leaned towards a hacker character".

-Along with Deus Ex, Sid Shuman of GamePro christened System Shock 2 "[one of the] twin barrels of modern [first-person shooter] innovation", owing to its complex role-playing gameplay.
+Along with Deus Ex, Sid Shuman of GamePro called System Shock 2 "[one of the] twin barrels of modern [first-person shooter] innovation", owing to its complex role-playing gameplay.
 IGN writer Cam Shea referred to the game as "another reinvention of the FPS genre", citing the story, characters, and RPG system.
 PC Zone lauded the game as a "fabulous example of a modern-day computer game" and named it "a sci-fi horror masterpiece".
 The title has been inducted into a number of features listing the greatest games ever made, including ones by GameSpy, Edge, Empire, IGN, GameSpot and PC Gamer.
 IGN also ranked System Shock 2 as the 35th greatest first-person shooter of all time.
 X-Play called it the second scariest game of all time, behind Silent Hill 2.
 SHODAN has proven to be a popular character among most critics, including IGN, GameSpot and The Phoenix.

 System Shock 2 won PC Gamer USs 1999 "Best Roleplaying Game" and "Special Achievement in Sound" awards, and was a runner-up in the magazine's overall "Game of the Year" category.
 The editors of Computer Gaming World nominated it for their "Role-Playing Game of the Year" prize, which ultimately went to Planescape: Torment.